How and when do I apply for financial aid?

 Special Circumstances/ Request for Review

 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
-At Dominican College, a committee determines whether your special circumstances merit changes in the data elements which determine your Expected Family Contribution or your Cost of Attendance.
-Dominican College uses standards recommended by the National Association of Student Financial Aid Administrators.
+At Dominican University, a committee determines whether your special circumstances merit changes in the data elements which determine your Expected Family Contribution or your Cost of Attendance.
+Dominican University uses standards recommended by the National Association of Student Financial Aid Administrators.
 Situations which might merit special circumstances include:

 - Loss of untaxed benefit (ie: worker’s compensation, child support, pensions and annuities, social security benefits)